 9. Where can homeless people in Amsterdam sleep in winter?

-In winter 2017- 2018 the winter shelter in Amsterdam has moved.
-If you have no place to sleep, you can report at Jan van Galenstraat 323, entrance B between 14.00 and 16.00 Monday to Friday.
+In winter 2018 – 2019 there are two winter shelters in Amsterdam open from 1 december 2018 til 1 april 2019.
+If you have no place to sleep, you can report at Jan van Galenstraat 323, entrance B between 14.00 and 16.00 Monday, Tuesday, Thursday and Friday.
 The GGD will interview you and determine whether you can sleep at the homeless shelter.
-The homeless shelter is at Havenstraat 6.
 There you will get a bed, a shower, a hot meal and breakfast.
 The shelter is only for the evenings and nights.